zackrdavis/deep-earth/content/pages/home.md

   - image: img/img_20200916_182727-edited.jpg
   - image: img/img_20190914_153040-edited.jpg
 ---
-Drawing on generations of family horticultural knowledge and his background as an artist and curator, Joshua Pavlacky creates planted environments that balance beauty with ecological function.
-Measured in acreage or square feet, Joshua’s gardens are spaces for people to explore, create, and connect.\
+Joshua Pavlacky is a landscape designer, artist, and curator based in Portland Oregon.
+Drawing on generations of family horticultural knowledge and a refined sense of composition and materials, Joshua creates planted environments that balance beauty with ecological function. \
 \
-Joshua works closely with his clients to discover their functional needs and desires for an outdoor space.
-His designs begin with plants, which structure the site and create mood.
-Plants are selected based on the needs and capacities of local ecosystems, their formal progression through changing seasons, and sheer sensory richness.
-Hardscaping follows, establishing a comfortable interface between plantscapes and daily use.\
+His designs begin with plants to structure the site and define a vision.
+Plants are selected based on the capacity of local ecosystems, their progression through changing seasons, and their sensory richness.
+Hardscaping follows, establishing a comfortable interface between plantings and functional space.
+Growing into themselves, his gardens become habitats that are both wild and intimate.\
 \
-Continuously evolving, Joshua’s landscapes are never truly finished.
-They welcome change and intervention, becoming habitats that are both wild and intimate.
+Joshua is fascinated by the ways that non-human life permeates built environments.
+Collaboration with this irrepressible force is at the core of his work.